roman4e/socws/README.md

 * Debug daemon:
 `sudo ALIVED_BASHDEBUG=1 ./alived username ./handler`

+Works on port 10101 if not specified -p PORT

 Realized first level mapping:
 _/logs_ and _/logs/asdf_ is mapped on *logs* handler.